-Thomas Hardy splits the The Newcomer’s Wife into 5 stanzas, with each stanza measuring four lines.
+Thomas Hardy splits The Newcomer’s Wife into 5 stanzas, with each stanza measuring four lines.
 There is a continuous couplet rhyming system throughout the quatrains, with an AABB rhyme scheme.
-This sing song rhyming, along with consistent meter along the lines propels the poem forward.
+This sing-song rhyming, along with consistent meter along the lines propels the poem forward.
 You can imagine this tragicomic poem being chanted in a tavern.
-The neat rhyme scheme also means that when the poem does conclude, the ending is satisfying, both content wise and aurally.
+The neat rhyme scheme also means that when the poem does conclude, the ending is satisfying, both content-wise and aurally.

 The Newcomer’s Wife Analysis

 He paused on the sill of a door ajar

 For the name had reached him through the door